[Minor revision–posted 1/23/19 (replaces 11/11/16 edition)]

 c.
 An employee may audit courses subject to the same rules as above.

 d.
 Eligible employees may receive financial assistance through the Employee Tuition Assistance Waiver Program when enrolling in regular classes at Texas Tech University.
 More information about this program can be found on the Texas Tech Graduate School website under Faculty and Staff information, or at the following link, http://www.depts.ttu.edu/gradschool/financial/tuition.php, as well as the Texas Tech Student Business Services website.

 6. Authoritative References

 Government Code 656 Job Notices and Training, Subchapters C., Training, and D., Restrictions

 Faculty Development Leaves, OP 32.29

-Travel Guidelines for Texas Tech University and TTU Employees, OP 79.01
+Travel Authority and Definitions for Texas Tech University and TTU Employees, OP 79.01

 Transportation Requests, OP 79.06

-Anti-Discrimination, Sexual Harassment, and Title IX Policy and Grievance Procedure for Violations of Employment and Other Laws for Employees, OP 40.02
+Non-Discrimination and Anti-Harassment Policy and Complaint Procedure for Violations of Employment and Other Laws, OP 40.02